-Shoosmiths LLP is a leading law firm and is a limited liability partnership registered in England and Wales (registered number OC374987).
-The Shoosmiths group includes a number of subsidiaries and separately constituted legal entities which Shoosmiths LLP ultimately controls, and Shoosmiths (Northern Ireland) LLP (registered number NC001384) which is a separately constituted legal entity regulated by the Law Society of Northern Ireland (see appendix one which includes subsidiaries).
+Shoosmiths LLP is a law firm and is a limited liability partnership registered in England and Wales (registered number OC374987).
+The Shoosmiths group includes a number of subsidiaries and separately constituted legal entities which Shoosmiths LLP ultimately controls, and Shoosmiths (Northern Ireland) LLP (registered number NC001384) which is a separately constituted legal entity regulated by the Law Society of Northern Ireland (see appendix one below which includes subsidiaries).
 Shoosmiths LLP also provides legal services in Scotland.
-We have been delivering legal services to businesses since 1845 and our clients are serviced by four divisions - business advisory, corporate, personal advisory and real estate.
-Clients include household name blue chip companies, leading financial institutions and foreign owned corporates.
-Our personal advisory division is dedicated to helping individuals with their personal legal needs.
+We have been delivering legal services to businesses since 1845 and provide legal services via our advisory services, corporate, and real estate divisions.